QubesOS/qubes-doc/privacy/i2p.md

 	If you are using Debian 8, replace 'stretch' with 'jessie' in the commands above.

-2. Then, update your systems package manager and install the i2p packages:
+2. Then, update your package manager and install the i2p packages:
 	~~~
 	sudo apt update
 	sudo apt install i2p i2p-keyring